 tags: "dnsbypass"

 Using lists with more than hundreds of thousands of entries can cause an error when starting unbound.
 In general, this is because the service takes too long to start and is automatically stopped by the system.
-Here's how to change the time allowed for the unbound service to start.
+Here's how to change the time allowed for starting the unbound service.

 root@host:~# systemctl restart unbound